Brooklyn Signature Mattress Review

 Marketing and Shipping

-The Brooklyn Signature is available online on the Brooklyn Bedding site and on Amazon, and also in 33 stores in Arizona and Utah (19 of which are company-owned).
-It is compressed and rolled, put into a box, and shipped by FedEx.
-The customer can also pick it up at the store, put it in the car, and take it home.
+The Brooklyn Signature is available only online on the Brooklyn Bedding site and on Amazon as well as in the company’s stores (showrooms) and participating retailers.
+It is compressed and rolled, put into a box, and shipped by FedEx or picked up at the showroom or store.

 Warranty and Sleep Trial